Reflections on Bible verses

 The rich man in this story failed to do three things.

-- He failed to realize that he was only a steward and not the owner of his goods.
+- He failed to realize that he was only a steward and not the owner of

 - He failed to have an eternal perspective.